reidmorrison/symmetric-encryption/docs/configuration.md

 Options:
 * `--key-path OUTPUT_PATH`
     * The path where the encrypted key files should be written to.
-      For example `/etc/symmetric-encryption`.
     * This path should be outside of the application and definitely under a path that would _not_ be included in the source control system.
     * Secure the path and generated files so that only the user under which the application runs can access them.
     * Move the environment specific key files to their relevant environments and then destroy them from development machines.
-    * Only used by the file keystore, when using `--heroku` or `--environment` then `--key-path` is not used.
+    * Ignored when using the `--heroku` or `--environment` keystores.
     * If the directory does not exist it will attempt to create it.
-However, the default of `/etc/symmetric-encryption` is seldom writable by regular user accounts.
-    * Default: `/etc/symmetric-encryption`
+    * Default: `~/.symmetric-encryption`
 * `--app-name NAME`
     * Set an application name.
     * If running rails, recommended to set this to the rails application name.
     * The file keystore uses the app name as part of the file name.
     * The environment keystore uses the app name as part of the environment variable name.
-    * Recommed using a lowercase application name.
+    * Recommend using a lowercase application name.
     * Default: `symmetric-encryption`
-* `--envs ENVIRONMENTS`
+* `--environments ENVIRONMENTS`
     * Comma separated list of environments for which to generate the config file.
-    * Default: development,test,release,production
+    * Default: `development,test,release,production`
 * `--cipher-name NAME`
     * Name of the cipher to use when generating a new config file, or when rotating keys.
     * Default: `aes-256-cbc`